- Please read all information in this “info for parents” section carefully as it may be critical for acceptance to the camp.

 What not to bring

-- Electronic games on any device is not allowed on the camp.
+- Electronic devices.
 Devices like smartphones, tablets, MP3-players, etc are advised to stay home.

 We reserve the right to confiscate any of these devices till the end of the camp if we see them being used in the wrong way.

-- The only electronic device that is explicitly allowed is an e-reader (a device to read books on – games are not allowed on it)
+- The only electronic device that is allowed is an e-reader (a device to read books on – games are not allowed on it) – please speak to us if you would like to discuss this further

-- Private food, sweets and chocolates – this attracts mice who will eat through bags to get at any food…
+- Foods in backpack, such as sweets and chocolates – these attract rodents, and they will eat through bags to get at any food…

 - Excessive amounts of pocket money – everything over the suggested amount usually gets invested in hoarding sweets and chocolates (which then get eaten by mice)